AdvML-Group/SL1AE-LSGLasso/README.md

 # Getting Started
 ## Dependencies
-1.Install [Pytorch](https://pytorch.org/).
+1. Install [Pytorch](https://pytorch.org/).
 This repo is tested with pytorch=1.13.0, python=3.9.13.
-2.Create an Anaconda Python environment on other computers using the environment.yml file, as follows,
+2. Create an Anaconda Python environment on other computers using the environment.yml file, as follows,
 ```
 conda env create -f environment.yml
 ```